oxygenxml/web-author-sample-plugins/oxygen-dita-extensions-bundle-extension/README.md

 You can create a custom DITA extensions bundle where you can override built-in methods.

 Note that it works both for Oxygen XML Web Author and Oxygen XML Editor (and Oxygen XML Author).

+**_NOTE:_** if you don't need to specifically provide the framework via a plugin, it's simpler to add the framework directly.
+Here you can find the similar, standalone framework: [https://github.com/oxygenxml-incubator/oxygen-sample-frameworks/tree/main/dita-extension-custom-proposed-attribute-values](https://github.com/oxygenxml-incubator/oxygen-sample-frameworks/tree/main/dita-extension-custom-proposed-attribute-values)